 Meet with Your Mover

 The transportation office should provide you with the name of the company that will be providing services during your move.
-Do not wait until the last minute to contact the mover, instead make arrangements approximately three months prior to the move.
+Do not wait until the last minute to contact the mover; instead, make arrangements approximately three months before the move.
 This will allow ample opportunity for the company to schedule a meeting to determine how much time will be needed to pack and load your belongings.

 Know Your Weight Limitations

 Be aware that you will have weight limitations for your move.
-The PCS weight limitations are based on the servicemember’s rank and whether or not he or she has dependents.
+The PCS weight limitations are based on the service member’s rank and whether or not they have dependents.
 You can find the PCS weight limits here.

-Your moving company should be able to give you a rough estimate of how much your household goods weigh, however, it’s just that, an estimate.
+Your moving company should be able to give you a rough estimate of how much your household goods weigh.
 If you think you will be close to your limit, take some time to purge some goods before you PCS.
-Sell, donate, recycle, or trash items that you will no longer need at your next duty station, or heavy items that are easily replaced.
+Sell, donate, recycle or trash items that you will no longer need at your next duty station or heavy items that are easily replaced.

 The Packing Process